ErikaKvalem/Documentation-2018-MkDocs/docs/Bib.md

 - Paraview.org.
 (2018).
 ParaView. [online] Available at: https://www.paraview.org/ [Accessed 12 Jul.
 2018].

-## 3. Documentation on Electrophysiological Atrial Cell models
+## 3. Documentation on Electrophysiological Atrial Cell models and 5.
+OpenCOR

 -  Clayton, R. and Panfilov, A. (2008).
 A guide to modelling cardiac electrical activity in anatomically detailed ventricles.
 Progress in Biophysics and Molecular Biology, 96(1-3), pp.19-43.